-1.1 This paper provides an update regarding some of the most noteworthy events and updates since the last Board on 4 October from the Chief Executive's position.
+1.1 This paper provides an update regarding some of the most noteworthy events and updates since October from the Chief Executive's position.
 This includes an overall update, ROH news and wider NHS updates.

 2. OVERALL ROH UPDATE

 2.1 November sees the continuation of the annual staff survey and I have encouraged all our colleagues to participate.
 Their voice matters.
 Their insights, feedback, and suggestions help shape the future of our hospital.
 Whether they work in a clinical area, in administration, research, or any other department, their perspective is invaluable.